 People, who lived in the fort, were members of the Aran community and all the communal activities took place there: religious ceremonies, seasonal celebrations, rites of passage, political planning, settlement of disputes, distribution of food and gift giving.

-The islanders used to eat cereals.
-Barley and oats were the main crop grown by the prehistoric island farmers.
+The Islanders used to eat cereals.
+Barley and oats were the main crops grown by the prehistoric island farmers.
 They used to make bread, porridge, soups and stews.
 Their diet also included boiled seaweed caught and collected on a seasonal basis, boiled or roasted fish and shellfish, seabirds and their eggs.